xlsufo/SSMTool/README.md

 - PipeConveyingFluid: an **fluid-structure interaction** system with flow-induced gyroscopic and follower forces, demonstration of **asymmetric** damping and stiffness matrices and **global bifurcation**.
 More details can be found in https://doi.org/10.1016/j.ymssp.2022.109993
 - TimoshenkoBeam: a cantilever Timoshenko beam carrying a lumped mass.
 This example demonstrates the effectiveness of SSM reduction for systems undergoing large deformations.
 [2]
 - NACA airfoil based aircraft wing model: shell-based nonlinear finite element model containing more than 100,000 degrees of freedom.
 [1]
+- A viscoelastic cover plate modelled via COMSOL Multiphysics [7]
+- MEMS gyroscope: 3D continuum-based finite element model contructed in COMSOL Multiphysics with more than 1 million DOFs [7]

 Constrained mechanical systems [4]
  - 3D oscillator constrained in a surface